mikaelblomkvist50/resources-frontend/css/positioning/fixed/README.md

-When I hear this element is `positioned: fixed;` I think that the elements width and height will be  shrink-wrap around the content.
-The fixed positioned element will move up of the page and the In normal flow content below will move up to where the fixed position element was positioned before hand.
-Also the top 0 and bottom 0 will be relative to the view port not its closeset parent.
+When I hear this element is `positioned: fixed;` I think of these things:

+1. What happens to the content that comes after the `{ position: fixed; }` element?

+Content after the `{ postition: fixed; }` element will ignore the `{ position: fixed; }` element and will move up underneath it.
+This results in the `{postition: fixed; }` element being overlayed on top of the previously below element which just moved up.

+2. Do `{ position: fixed; }` elements shrink-wrap or stay at the same length?

+It originally shrink-wraps but can be sized or strethced later on.

+3. What is the  `{ positioned: fixed; }` element relative to?

+It is positioned relative to to the viewport/browser window.

 - [Pluralsight | Introduction to CSS by Scott Allen - 5: Layout with CSS - Absolute and Fixed Positioning - 1m 28s](https://app.pluralsight.com/player?course=css-intro&author=scott-allen&name=css-layout&clip=3&mode=live)